 Call MATLAB functions and evaluate MATLAB statements from Java programs synchronously or asynchronously.
 Java programs can pass data to and get data from the MATLAB base workspace.
-The engine supports Java applications built with JDK™ 7 or later versions.
+The engine supports Java applications built with JDK™ 7 or 8.

-To call Java functions from MATLAB, see Call Java Library Functions.
+To call Java functions from MATLAB, see Java Libraries in MATLAB.

 |Java class to pass complex data to and from MATLAB|